 31) We have Easter breaks just like in the UK

 Now if you are looking into one of the UK OU partner courses here is something for you.
 The UK OUs in SIT follow the UK university calendar.
 School starts in September till December.
 Here you will have a 2 week Christmas break.
-Then the 2nd semester start till April.
+Then the 2nd semester starts till April.
 In April you get a 1 MONTH EASTER BREAK!!!
-But trust me guys, you will need every bit of that 31 days as once it over, its straight to exams week.
+But trust me guys, you will need every bit of that 31 days as once it’s over, it’s straight to exams week.
 GOTCHA!

 32) All our OUs have their very own student liaison committees

 University of Glasgow (UofG), Newcastle University (NU), Technical University of Munich (TUM), these are some of the OUs that have partnered SIT.
 Each of these universities has their own student committees to liaise with SIT as well as their OUs on matters pertaining to student welfare to organising events.

 33) We have our own annual beach event too!